 |Matulog||To sleep||Matulog ka na dahil alam kong pagod ka.||You should sleep because you are tired.|

-Now that we have expanded your knowledge on this Tagalog language rule on verbs and conjugation structure, the next thing that you can do is just practice it and answer challenging quizzes about it.
+Now that we have expanded your knowledge of this Tagalog language rule on popular Tagalog verbs and conjugation structure, the next thing that you can do is just practice it and answer challenging quizzes about it.
 After all, learning can only be supported when you have a proper learning plan for yourself.
 If you are interested to know about other topics such as the infinitive, consonant, other language verb root, and the critical tense form (past, present, future case) in Tagalog, then we highly recommend that you check out our other language tips and posts only here at the Ling App.